DataDog/datadog-ci/src/commands/gate/README.md

 # GATE command

 Evaluate Quality Gates rules in Datadog.
+The exit status of the command will change depending on the result of the gate evaluation.

 ## Usage